lj-ditrapani/make_html/README.markdown

   that hase two parameters.
 The first parameter is the etree created from the markdown and the second parameter is a dictionary of the combined folder-level configuration and per-file configuration.
   The python modules must already be on the python path.
+The `make_html.py` script will load each python module specified and invoke the `main(tree, config)` function of each module.
+    - default: []
 - author:  string
     - default: "" (the empty string)
 - date:  string; can be any format.
 If "now" is specefied, the current